Potential Insider Threat Indicators: Hidden Risks

 Because they have a degree of trust within the company, these insiders are especially dangerous as they have the potential to use their powers maliciously or unintentionally to expose security holes.

-A successful insider threat can have a number of negative effects, such as a data breach, theft, the stealing of confidential information or business secrets, and the destruction of security systems.
+A successful insider threat can have several negative effects, such as a data breach, theft, the stealing of confidential information or business secrets, and the destruction of security systems.

 Types of Insider Threats